Chicago Campaign Event 1000 Feet Up

-A vibrant group of alumni and current and former parents gathered at the spectacular 360 Chicago to reconnect with one another and with the College.
+A vibrant group of alumni and current and former parents gathered at the spectacular 360 Chicago on Nov.
+17 to reconnect with one another and with the College.
 The evening was filled with fun, food and drink, and even an opportunity to experience TILT, Chicago’s highest thrill ride extending 1,000 feet over the city with incredible views of The Magnificent Mile.
 Camels shared memories of their alma mater and learned about exciting plans for the future as President Katherine Bergeron and staff members took to the road to continue the exciting series of Defy Boundaries Campaign regional events.

 The highlight of the evening was a presidential conversation with distinguished alumna Chakena D. Perry ’16, community organizer, voting rights champion, the youngest commissioner of the Metropolitan Water Reclamation District of Greater Chicago and the youngest countywide elected official.